 The report may include recommendations to the Minister, she said.

-As soon as available, the discussion paper will be on the HCC’s website here.
+As soon as available, the discussion paper will be on the HCC’s website.
+Anyone who has registered, will be sent a copy of the discussion paper.

 Anyone seeking more information about the inquiry, or about making a submission, is invited to contact the HCC on 1300 582 113.